 Know What to Post

-While every social media platform has its own special bag of tricks to help one master the algorithm (which is a whole different article), there are a few standard practices that work across the board.
+While every social media platform has its own special bag of tricks to help one master the algorithm, there are a few standard practices that work across the board.

 Consistency is Key

 Ask any social media guru what their secret is and they’ll tell you that consistency is key.
-Not only will posting regularly to any platform help get more eyes on your profile — and therefore your business — it can also improve your chances of showing up in search results and help showcase your services.
+Not only does posting regularly to any platform help you get more views on your content — and therefore your business — it can also improve your chances of appearing in search results.

-That being said, it’s ok if the thought of posting every day has you a bit intimidated.
-There’s a reason that ‘Social Media Manager’ is a full-time job, creating good content is work.
-If posting seven days a week is too much, start off easy and build your way up from there by committing to two or three days each week that you can dedicate to posting on your account.
-Additionally, for ultimate reach, consider researching which times of day are the best times to post for optimal engagement.
+That being said, it’s ok if the thought of posting every day has you feeling a bit discouraged.
+There’s a reason "Social Media Manager" is a full-time job — creating good content takes a lot of hard work.
+If posting seven days a week is too much, start off slowly and build your way up from there by committing to two or three days that you will dedicate to posting on your account each week.
+For ultimate reach, try researching which times of day are the best to post for optimal engagement.

 Don’t know what to post?
 As a member of the travel industry, your job lends you to some pretty incredible photo ops — perfect for nearly any social media platform.
-Try asking previous destination wedding clients if you can share a photo or two from their big day (this is also a great opportunity to share client testimonials), post pictures of potential venues and destinations, or give travelers a behind-the-scenes look at what you do to make their dreams come true.
+Try asking previous destination wedding clients if you can share a photo or two from their big day (this is also a great opportunity to share client testimonials), post pictures of potential venues and destinations or give travelers a behind-the-scenes look at what you can do to make their dream wedding come to life.

 Engage, Engage, Engage

 Engagement is also a valuable tool for finding new people to connect with.
-Try searching by a specific hashtag or location to find travelers who might fit your target audience.
-Then, once you’ve found people you’re interested in connecting with, try ‘liking’ and commenting on a few of their posts to pique their interest.
-If all goes to plan, you’ll have a new ‘friend’ or ‘follower’, and, most importantly, a potential new client.
+Try searching by a specific keyword or location to find travelers who might fit your target audience.
+Then, once you’ve found people you’re interested in connecting with, try "liking" and commenting on a few of their posts to pique their interest.
+If all goes to plan, you’ll have a new "follower," and, most importantly, a potential new client.

 Show Them What’s in It for Them

-There’s a reason couples turn to travel advisors to help them plan their big day — you’re the expert.
-You have the insider knowledge to help lovebirds make sure that their wedding in a land far far away goes off without a hitch.
-And to show travelers why they should turn to you to make their big day happen you need to flaunt your stuff.
+There’s a reason couples turn to travel advisors to help them plan their big day: they're the experts.
+You have the insider knowledge to help lovebirds make sure their wedding in a land far, far away goes off without a hitch.
+And to show travelers why they should turn to you to make their dream day a reality, you need to flaunt your stuff.
 Tell them how you can help narrow down the perfect venue.
-Share some of the sweet hookups you can provide at the resort or the destination.
+Share some of the sweet hookups you can provide at the resort or destination.
 Remind them how good it will feel to not have to stress about coordinating flights and accommodations for all their family and friends — you’ve got it covered.
 Toot your own horn, you’re the expert for a reason!

-If you’re open to it, you could also consider promoting a special discount for new destination wedding clients.
+If you’re open to it, you can also consider promoting a special discount for new destination wedding clients.
 Everyone loves a deal and it’s sure to stir up some extra interest.

 Know What Works